 - B – Fifth finger (5)

-The chord inversions of the B major are formed by rearranging the sequence of the notes while maintaining the same chord.
-These variants allow for distinct harmonic textures and better chord transitions.
+The chord inversions of B major are formed by rearranging notes while playing the same chord.
+These different stacks of the same notes let you play with more interesting sounds and allow for better chord transitions.

-How to play B major chord first inversion?
+How to play B major chord 1st inversion?

-To play the first inversion of the B major piano chord, begin with D# as the lowest note.
+To play the first inversion of the B major piano chord, start with with D# as the lowest note.
 Next, play F# over it, and finally, put B on top.
-This produces a distinct voicing, which can be important for smooth chord changes.
+This makes a distinct voicing, which can be important for smooth chord changes.

 For the right hand, use these fingers: